DevC-Kingston/team8/README.md

 ## List your Chatbot’s features and use cases
-1. It displays pictures to the user and they can click on it to specify their field of study
+1. It displays a clickable button to the user
 2.

 ## How we built it
 Tech Stack & Documentation:
- *
- *
+ * It was built using Python and reading lots of documentation *

 ## Challenges we ran into
 1. As a group we didn't know where to start in terms of what to code and how.
 Luckily, we found a lot of YouTube videos and documentation online.
-2. Challenge 2
+2. We ran into many especially when the Heroku app kept saying "Application error"

 ## Accomplishments that we're proud of
-* Accomplishment 1
-* Accomplishment 2
+* We finished within the time given to us
+* The bot is functional
+* We learnt a lot

 ## What we learned